isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2115.md

 ---
-title: Automated Fish Vaccination
+title: Automated Fish Counter/ Fish Biomass Estimation System
 permalink: /productivity-solutions-grant/solutionrepo/solution2115
 ---

 ### Description

-Automatic vaccination machine that increases accuracy and rate of vaccination, and minimize the stress on fish.
+Automatic devices for measuring or estimating the number of fish at a waterbody in a period.

 ### Details of Solution